vistadataproject/nodeVISTA/setupDocker/README.md

 ### Thick Clients
 The main Windows thick client of VISTA is the Computerized Patient Record System (CPRS).
 To run on a Macintosh or Linux machine, CPRS must be run on a Windows virtual machine (VM) using Virtualbox.
-First download and install [Virtualbox](https://www.virtualbox.org) on the Macintosh host, then install [Windows 10](https://www.microsoft.com/en-us/software-download/windows10ISO) as a VM in Virtualbox.
-Finally, download and install [CPRS](https://www.osehra.org/content/install-vistarpms-clients) witin the Windows VM.
-To connect CPRS in the Windows VM to the nodeVISTA server within Docker:
+Install [Virtualbox](https://www.virtualbox.org) on the Macintosh host, and install [Windows 10](https://www.microsoft.com/en-us/software-download/windows10ISO) as a VM in Virtualbox.
+Theninstall [CPRS](https://www.osehra.org/content/install-vistarpms-clients) witin the Windows VM.

 In Virtualbox: Set networking to 'Bridged